Danny McGrain: Personal life

 McGrain is the vice patron of Football Aid, a Scottish charity fund-raising organisation.
 He has been involved with them since their inception in 2000, and was appointed vice patron in 2004.

+In September 2026, McGrain's family announced that he has been diagnosed with Alzheimer's disease.

 In popular culture

 In 1996, Glasgow rock band Big Wednesday celebrated McGrain in music in their single "Sliding in like McGrain".
 McGrain appeared on television with the group as part of the promotional activities.